Skip to main content

 Handling Actions

-The onAction callback receives executed actions:
+The onAction callback receives executed actions as a fallback:

 onAction: (action) => {